NormalNvim/NormalNvim/README.md

 ### Cool ideas
 * Given all modern GPUs for consumers are now AI capable, let's re-study the possibility of making easier for users running local AI models.
 Considering Cloud services will still be necessary for android devices.
+* Let's ensure nvim 0.12 don't have any incompatibility, so it's easy to migrate when it's released next year.
+* Let's start preparing NormalNvim v5.0

 ### Todos before v5.0 (2025)
 * It would be a neat UX improvement to integrate [snacks.nvim UI toggles](https://github.com/folke/snacks.nvim/blob/main/docs/toggle.md).
 But let's ensure code remain decoupled.